ItinerisLtd/.github/.github/PULL_REQUEST_TEMPLATE/WEB_BUILD.md

      commits if your PR already received reviews or comments.

      Before submitting a Pull Request, please ensure you've done the following:
      - 👷‍♀️ Create small PRs.
-In most cases this will be possible.
+In most cases, this will be possible.
      - 📝 Use descriptive commit messages.
      - 📗 Update any related documentation and include any relevant screenshots.
 -->